sveltia/sveltia-cms/README.md

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with any framework or static site generator (SSG) that can load static data files during the build process.
 - Small footprint: The bundle size is less than 450 KB when minified and brotlied, which is much lighter than Netlify CMS (1.5 MB), Decap CMS (1.8 MB) and Static CMS (2.6 MB)[^57][^64], even though we haven’t implemented some features yet.
 That’s the power of Svelte + Vite.
-- We have upgraded from Svelte 4 to [Svelte 5 Release Candidate](https://svelte.dev/blog/svelte-5-release-candidate) to further improve performance, including an even smaller bundle size.
+- We have upgraded from Svelte 4 to 5 to further improve performance, including an even smaller bundle size.
 A full migration to the Runes reactivity API will follow.
 - Sveltia CMS is free of technical debt and [virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 - Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32][^65].
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets to GitHub is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).